Falls Can Cause Serious Or Catastrophic Injuries

-If you are injured in a place of business, or on someone else’s property, you may have a right to file a premises liability claim.
+If you are injured as a result of a slip or trip in a place of business, or on someone else’s property, you may have a right to file a premises liability claim.
 In California, the owners or occupiers of property are held to a duty to use reasonable care to:

-- Maintain their premises in reasonably safe condition;
+- Maintain their premises in a reasonably safe condition;

 - Inspect their premises to discover dangerous or unsafe conditions and correct them;

 - Warn of any hazardous conditions on the property that are either known or should have been known by the owner or occupier.